Is A Home Pre-Inspection Right For Me?

 If you've ever sold or purchased a home, you have heard the term 'home inspection'.
 In the transaction of a residential home, where the means for purchasing the home is through a mortgage, it's safe to assume the lender will require a home inspection.
 For the buyer, it is protection.
 It's an objective evaluation of a home's structure and systems, from top to bottom, including items like heating and cooling systems, plumbing and electrical, roof, attic, ceilings, floors, windows, doors, foundation, etc.

 What is a Pre-Inspection?

 More and more frequently, homebuyers are having home inspections performed prior to investing in a property.
-This is what’s commonly referred to as a Pre-Inspection.
-While home inspectors do not suggest whether a buyer should or shouldn’t purchase, their conclusions carry substantial weight.
+This is what's commonly referred to as a Pre-Inspection.
+While home inspectors do not suggest whether a buyer should or shouldn't purchase, their conclusions carry some weight.

 Why Would a Homeowner Order a Pre-Inspection?